ioxxoi/floger/README.md

 floger::pg is the Previous Generation Firewall LOG viewER powered by Human correlation

-in other words, floger pg is a log viewer with the objective to be uses full for system and security administrators. the  main philosophy of floger is not to avoid doing what needs to be
-done, but do it only once!
+in other words, floger pg is a log viewer with the objective to be useful for system and security administrators. the  main philosophy of floger is not to avoid doing what needs to be  done, but do it only once!

 With floger you can apply filters to your firewall logs and aggregate in a tree, adding information of the number of event by group, and apply quick filters with a double click in the branches of the tree

 floger is in the preliminary version 0.1.0 but new features are coming